MatteoBelletti/ProfessionAI_Face_detection/README.md

 ### License

 This project is developed for educational purposes as part of the Master ProfessionAI and is not intended for commercial use.

----

-This `README.md` should provide a comprehensive and detailed overview of your project.
-If you need any further adjustments or clarifications, feel free to ask!